 10. Go on a Spending Freeze with Like-Minded Friends

 Years of living in a “spend” mode can sometimes make it hard to stop, even when you know you should.
 Even so, if you are committed to building that emergency fund then you need to resist the temptation any way you can.
 The LWSL 31 Days of Living Well & Spending Zero Challenge has some fun ideas to help you make it through an entire month of no spending, and a great way to ensure success is to team up with others who are taking on the same challenge in order to hold each other accountable.
-You can join thousands of current and past participants in the private LWSL Facebook Group (this is different than the main LWSL Facebook page) for great discussions, creative money-saving ideas, and a ton of moral support.
+You can join thousands of current and past participants in our LWSL Everyday Community Forum for great discussions, creative money-saving ideas, and a ton of moral support.

 * * *

 What are some things you’ve done to build your emergency fund or pay off debt?Pin It

 Affiliate links may be used in this post.
 Printing a coupon or ordering a product through this link may result in a commission, which helps pay for the cost of running this site and keeps the content free.
 Read my full disclosure policy here.